joelstr/knowit-embedded-academy/Introduction/Lab/IntroductionLab.md

 # Introduction Lab
-In this lab we will make a led blink and stuff, it will be fun.
+In the first lab we will learn the basics around our environment and the OS we are using.

 ## Run, build and debug code